The Unmet Promise of Synthetic Training Images: Using Retrieved Real Images Performs Better: Main Experiments

 \textbf{Finetuning data curation.} For each downstream benchmark, we first curate an adaptation dataset $\targeted$ (Section~\ref{sec:method}) by either (1) generating synthetic images with Stable Diffusion 1.5~\cite{rombach2022high}, trained on the LAION-2B dataset~\cite{schuhmann2022laion}, or (2) retrieving real images directly from LAION-2B.
 We treat the choice between our substring-based and semantic retrieval strategies as a hyperparameter, using downstream validation set accuracy to determine the best choice for each benchmark.
 Hyperparameters for retrieval are detailed in Appendix~\ref{sec:appendix:exp:retrieval}.

 \textbf{Model adaptation and evaluation.} We adapt a LAION-2B pretrained CLIP ViT-B/16 \cite{cherti2023reproducible} image encoder by finetuning on the curated adaptation dataset $\targeted$ with a cross-entropy classification loss for a pre-set number of epochs.
 To elucidate the scaling trends of synthetic and retrieved data, we finetune across an order of magnitude of different adaptation dataset scales, subsampled from the full targeted adaptation dataset $\targeted$.
-We report zero-shot (ZS) and linear probing (LP) test set accuracy, using the benchmark train set to train the linear head.
+We report zero-shot (ZS) and linear probing (LP) test set accuracy, using the benchmark train set to train the LP head.
 For both LP and ZS evaluation, we use the validation set to identify the best epoch and finetuning hyperparameters.
 For each data scale, we aggregate accuracy across the results of at least three random seeds, and report the standard deviation due to seed randomness.
-Additional training and full hyperparameter details are provided in Appendix~\ref{sec:appendix:exp:training}.
+Please refer to Appendix~\ref{sec:appendix:exp:eval} for further evaluation details, and Appendix~\ref{sec:appendix:exp:training} for further training and hyperparameter details.